-The NAV and the NAV per Fund Unit of each Class will be calculated by the Manager as of the last Business Day of each month, or such other date as the Trustee may require (the "Valuation Date").
+The NAV and the NAV per Fund Unit of each Class will be calculated either at the close of business of each Business Day or the last Business Day of each calendar month as determined by the Manager, or such other date as the Trustee may require (the "Valuation Date").
 The NAV is calculated on each Valuation Date.